Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/Proposal/02-Problem-Statement/02-Problem-Statement.md

 ## Evidence:
 > Support for your position laid out in a detailed plan.

-1. Evidence is requested and sought from Project Catalyst on the cost of it's use of propietary (non open-source) platforms and contracted Quality Assurance and Project Management Resources to date and going forward.
+1. Evidence is sought from Project Catalyst on the cost of it's use of propietary (non open-source) platforms and contracted Quality Assurance and Project Management Resources to date and going forward.